pedrofgodinho/TerminalDotfiles/README.md

 # My Dotfiles
 This README is shared between my terminal dotfiles and my desktop dotfiles.
-Please reference the right section of the README for the repository your looking at.
+Please reference the right section of the README for the repository you're looking at.

 ## Terminal Dotfiles
 This repository has my dotfiles for zsh + ohmyzsh + powerlevel10k, a script to change between a simple (non-font dependent) and a complete (font dependent) powerlevel10k theme, and vim dotfiles.